fosskers/scalaz-and-cats/README.md

 ## I want to train my Scala team in Functional Programming fundamentals<a id="sec-1-1"></a>

-Both ScalaZ and Cats have books and professional training available.
+[Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala), a book by Runar Bjarnson and Paul Chiusano, is a valuable book for learning about Functional Programming in general.
+Both ScalaZ and Cats also have specific books and professional training available.

 ScalaZ:

--   [Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala) by the ScalaZ authors (for Scala beginners)
 -   [Functional Programming for Mortals](https://leanpub.com/fpmortals) by Sam Halliday (for FP beginners - assumes an OO Scala background)
 -   Training by the [Fantasyland Institute](http://fantasyland.institute/)